Hi, I’m Lucy Day.

 Every story has a purpose, audience, and context.

 Resumes are stories that highlight education, work experience, and job-related skills.
 They always give an incomplete picture of a person, but they are especially awkward for those, like me, who have experience in more than one field.
 Most people talk of “writing a resume”, but the last time I changed jobs, I wrote three.
 Each one told a different story.

 We are what we repeatedly do.

-Theoretically I am or have been a writer, teacher, programmer, and editor, but labeling myself using a job title always prompts self-doubting questions.
-Listing the things I do (write, teach, program, and edit) feels much more comfortable.
+Theoretically I am or have been a writer, teacher, programmer, editor, and project manager, but labeling myself using a job title always prompts self-doubting questions.
+Listing the things I do (write, teach, program, edit, and manage projects) feels much more comfortable.

 My LinkedIn profile lists the kinds of work that people have paid me to do, whereas this site is mostly about the things I do just because.

 Please explore and enjoy.

 If you want to get in touch, you can send email to lucyday at spjg.com.

 If you want to stay in touch, you can follow spjg.com on Facebook.